1 ~ themes from my musical story

 I co-published three music magazines (over 40 issues), and I've written hundreds of articles, interviews, profiles and reviews for over a dozen magazines in North America, starting as far back as 1983.
 I've also written bios and press releases for a number of artists and labels including Hardfloor, Planet Dog, Sven Väth, Exist Dance, etc.

 I deejayed in clubs and parties from 1985 until 2002, was a resident at Graceland (Vancouver) from 1987 - 1993, and I've had gigs all over North America and overseas (including guest deejay with Sven Väth at the legendary Omen Club and Ultraschall Munich).

 I guided, managed, represented and promoted independent artists and producers for many years, including co-producing music and remixes (see discography link for all the details).

 I spent time in the American music biz working for Silent/Pulse Soniq (San Francisco 1994 - 1995) and as Harthouse Label Manager for Eye Q (Los Angeles 1995 - 1996).

 I booked and managed tours of North America for Sven Väth and Hardfloor, from 1996 to 2000.

 I ran Canadian independent record label Map Music in Vancouver from 1996 to 2002, releasing 5 full length CDs of west coast electronica.

 My new release "Post Logical" is out now, on iTunes, Bandcamp and Spotify - see section 4.

-My self-published book "Discotext Magazine: Vancouver Club Culture & the History of EDM 1988 - 1990" is available via Amazon (Canada/USA) and direct from Vinyl Records at 321 West Hastings, Vancouver - see section 11.
+My self-published book "Discotext Magazine: Vancouver Club Culture & the History of EDM 1988 - 1990" is available via Amazon (Canada/USA) and Seance Center and direct from Vinyl Records at 321 West Hastings, Vancouver - see section 12.